 - The sex of papaya can change during its life; this seems to be triggered by drought and variables in temperature.
 The tendency to produce male flowers seems to increase at high temperatures.

 - Papaya plants can be self-pollinating (bisexual plants) or cross-pollinated.
 Female flowers are pollinated by insects or pollen carried by the wind.
 Pollinators include honey bees, wasps, midges, thrips, surphid flies, and butterflies.

 - Hand pollination is one way to ensure pollination and fruit set.

-- Fruits from female trees are rounder and thinner-walled than fruits from hermaphroditic trees.
+- Fruits from female trees are larger, rounder, and thinner-walled than fruits from hermaphroditic trees.
 Fruits from bisexual plants have smaller seed cavities.
 Male plants with bisexual flowers may produce a few pear-shaped, poor-quality fruits.

 - Prepare a planting site in full sun that is sheltered from a prevailing breeze or wind.

 - Space papaya plants 7 to 10 feet (2.1-3.1m) apart.
 Spacing male and female plants 7 to 12 feet apart will increase the probability of wind pollination.

 - Dig a hole half again as deep and twice as wide as the tree’s roots.
 Add a cupful of all-purpose fertilizer to the bottom of the hole.